Google Scam Targets Australian Cat Owners

 Once installed, ServHelper does one of two things.

 1. Establishes a remote-control session that allows the malicious actor to control the infected computer from anywhere.
 To accomplish this, the malware talks to a Command and Control server (C&C) where it takes it commands from.
 Some of the notable commands include: the ability to kill itself and remove traces of itself from the computer, the ability to copy user’s browser profiles, and the ability to execute a command shell.
-This allows the attackers to gain access to your PII as well as any passwords, usernames, bank account information, and more.
+This allows the attackers to gain access to your PII as well as any passwords, usernames, bank account information, using advanced hacking methods.

 2. Drops another piece of malware known as FlawedGrace.
 ServHelper recently removed some of its capabilities (in this version only) to instead focusing on dropping this malware.
 FlawedGrace acts as a remote-access Trojan providing similar functions to ServHelper.